DaRealDorseyBro/MoDoPublic/README.md

 # MoDo, the last bot you'll need
 ### What is MoDo?
 MoDo is a simple discord bot that has many features and commands, each command is simple to use and is mainly self-explanatory.
+The bot can be added to your server on [Top.gg](https://top.gg/bot/711421867776278579) or with the Invite button at the bottom of this README.
 ## Commands, Features and Types
 ### Types
  - [Moderation](#1-moderation)